 The breakdown of chlorine into common salt is the reason we thoroughly rinse surfaces after stain removal with plenty of fresh water.

-Watch this short (only 1:38) video see the stunningly fast and dramatic way BENZ Blackwash cleans this timber cladding: (Note: This effect was achieved using Blackwash at the standard 10:1 dilution, which means only 1% chlorine is being applied, with no unpleasant odour)
+Watch this short (only 1:38) video see the stunningly fast and dramatic way Benz Blackwash cleans this timber cladding: (This effect was achieved using Blackwash at 10:1 dilution, which means only 1% chlorine is being applied, with no unpleasant odour)

 We suggest treating tarmac with Benz Biocidal Wash at 50:1 (25:1 or two coats at 50:1 for heavy infestation), which will usually show excellent results within 24 hours.